vr-voyage/wiki-notes/en/blender/bones/merge.md

   * In **Vertex Set**, select **Vertex Group A**
   * In **Mix Mode**, select **Add**

-Then if you need to copy other children weights
+Then if you need to copy other children weights :

 * Duplicate the modifier and change **Vertex Group B** in the duplicates

 Finally :

 * Apply the **Vertex Weight Mix** modifiers

+Once done, you can remove the removed bones Vertex Groups.